Posted on 04 Jul 2017

 The landscape of learning is changing.
 Disruptive technologies and changing demographics drive an imperative to constantly update skills to remain relevant.
 Social, mobile and cloud connectivity are transforming how, where and when people learn, with the consumer experience reshaping workplace expectations.

-The latest research by Deloitte indicates a change in the way forward-thinking organisations tackle learning.1 There is a move away from structured, formal learning that is controlled by HR towards self-directed, employee-centric, continuous learning systems.
+Research by Deloitte indicates a change in the way forward-thinking organisations tackle learning.1 There is a move away from structured, formal learning that is controlled by HR towards self-directed, employee-centric, continuous learning.
 Yet many organisations struggle with aligning the current L&D mindset, toolset and resources with the new expectations.

 Most L&D departments endorse the 70:20:10 framework for learning and organisations are spending over $130 billion annually on learning and development.2 Despite this, 73% of CEOs say the skills shortage is a threat to their business.3 What does learning look like in today’s organisation and where is the disconnect?